data-lessons/SQL-business/_episodes/04-sql-joins.md

 ### Combining joins with sorting and aggregation

 Ok, now we mash everything together.
-Lets try to see which store has the most number of successful sales (number of invoices) in 2015 We want the Store_Name, Store_Name, Address, County_Name, number of invoices for each store in 2015, and then sort the result by number of invoices at descending order.
+Lets try to see which stores have the most number of purchases from vendor (number of invoices) in 2015 We want the Store_Name, Store_Name, Address, County_Name, number of invoices for each store in 2015, and then sort the result by number of invoices at descending order.
 Try slowly build the query step by step.